-Today marks 43 years since the Beverly Hills Supper Club fire.
+The Beverly Hills Supper Club fire happened on this day back in 1977.
 My parents used to visit this establishment on special occasions and were supposed to be there just a few days before the fire.
+The posh supper club was located in Southgate, Kentucky just 2 miles south of downtown Cincinnati.
+My parents used to frequent this establishment back in the day and had visited just a few days before the fire.